 BL Phase II hydrogeological baseline characterization and permitting: Hatfield was retained by BGM to provide hydrogeological support during the 2018 permitting process, with this support currently ongoing in 2020.
 The hydrogeological support consisted of three phases, a supplemental hydrogeological field program to characterize groundwater conditions in the BL Phase II area (two monitoring wells and one vibrating wire piezometer nest), development of a numerical groundwater flow model to support permitting and effects assessment of BL Phase II expanded operations and closure design, and ongoing hydrogeological permitting support.

-QR Biological Monitoring Program: QR is required to monitor the potential impacts of discharge to Rudy Creek.
+QR Biological Monitoring Program: QR is required to monitor the potential impacts of discharge to the receiving environment.
 In 2019, Hatfield developed a Biological Monitoring Program (BMP) which uses a spatially tiered approach to evaluate potential effluent effects on water quality, sediment quality, and biota (benthic invertebrates and periphyton) in the receiving environment.

 QR Environmental Assessment Predictions were undertaken by Hatfield in 2020 as part of the Phase II permit application.
 Data outputs from surface water quality models were used to predict potential issues to the aquatic receiving environment at QR.
 Endpoints evaluated in the receiving environment included water, sediments, benthic invertebrates, and fish.

 Cycle One EEM Design for QR: QR Mine became subject to water quality monitoring requirements in late January 2019 under the Metal and Diamond Mining Effluent Regulations (MDMER).
-In 2020 Hatfield designed the first cycle of this EEM program, which includes water quality, sediment quality, periphyton biomass, benthic invertebrate community, fish health and fish community surveys.
+In 2020 Hatfield designed the first cycle of this EEM program, which included water quality, periphyton biomass, benthic invertebrate community, fish health and fish community surveys.

-Annual Water Quality Reporting for QR, BL and MC (2020): Annual Water Quality Reporting was undertaken for Quesnel River, Bonanza Ledge and Mosquito Creek.
+Annual Water Quality Reporting for QR and BL: Annual Water Quality Reporting was undertaken for Quesnel River and Bonanza Ledge.
 These annual reports are required to meet the requirements set out in the respective permits of each mine.
-Annual water quality data was compiled and screened against the appropriate benchmarks/guidelines.